FOR IMMEDIATE RELEASE

 Dr. Elsa I. Mangiarua is a professor in the Department of Pharmacology, Physiology and Toxicology at the university’s Joan C. Edwards School of Medicine and directs the WV-INBRE summer program.
-She said the programs allow participants to gain valuable, hands-on experience doing graduate-level research in the labs of some of Marshall’s top scientists.
+She said both programs allow participants to gain valuable, hands-on experience doing graduate-level research in the labs of some of Marshall’s top scientists.

 “We are providing in-depth, mentored research opportunities for very talented undergraduates,” she said.
 “The programs also promote awareness of Marshall’s graduate degree programs and available careers in biomedical research.”